 What Is Polio?

-Polio is a viral infection that can cause permanent paralysis.
+Polio is an infection caused by a virus that can lead to permanent paralysis.

 IPV Immunization Schedule

-The inactivated poliovirus vaccine (IPV) is usually given at ages 2 months, 4 months, 6–18 months, and 4–6 years.
+Children usually get the inactivated poliovirus vaccine (IPV) at ages 2 months, 4 months, 6–18 months, and 4–6 years.

-Though the oral poliovirus vaccine (OPV) is still used in many parts of the world, it has not been used in the United States since 2000.
+The oral poliovirus vaccine (OPV) is a weakened live vaccine that is still used in many parts of the world, but hasn't been used in the United States since 2000.
 Using IPV eliminates the small risk of developing polio after receiving the live oral polio vaccine.